-In the state of Oklahoma, when you buy a vehicle you must obtain a title within 30 days of purchase, and register the vehicle at a Service Oklahoma or a Licensed Operator location (formerly called a Tag Agency).
+Beginning Nov.
+1, 2023, when you buy a vehicle you must obtain a title within 2 months of purchase, and register the vehicle at Service Oklahoma on N Classen in Oklahoma City or a Licensed Operator location (formerly called a Tag Agency).
 Receipt of registration is required to be kept in the vehicle at all times.

 To learn more about obtaining a vehicle title, visit our Titles page.